Our work

 Be You provides educators in early learning services and schools with information, advice and support.
 This helps them teach children and young people skills for good social and emotional development, work together with families, recognise mental ill-health and refer them to appropriate support.

-• Better Access Evaluation
+• Better Access evaluation

 The Better Access initiative was evaluated and the final report received in December 2022.
 The evaluation considered if Better Access improves outcomes and increases access to mental health care.
 It also considered how we can improve Better Access.